cgwyllie/queueing-101/README.md

 #### The audit scenario

-Corperate wants to know what our calculations values are, they created a result queue for us to send to.
+Corporate wants to know what our calculations values are, they created a result queue for us to send to.

 Getting the events

 ```sh
 docker compose run --env INPUT_FILE=/app/inputs/ack.json producer
 docker compose run --env INPUT_FILE=/app/inputs/dupes.json producer